wakeuplabs-io/opraas/docs/research.md

   Note this also gives flexibility for patches or cherry picks on top of releases like roll-op does.

-- Artifacts will be built downloaded form github releases.
+- Artifacts will be downloaded form github releases.
 - To reduce dependencies the user needs to manage we can provide a docker image with the binaries already available so with some volume mapping we reduce the boilerplate setup to just docker.

 Infrastructure